False vacuum: Bubble propagation

 A bubble wall, propagating outward at nearly the speed of light, has a finite thickness, depending on the ratio between the energy barrier and the energy gain obtained by creating true vacuum.
 In the case when the potential barrier height between true and false vacua is much smaller than the energy difference between vacua, the bubble wall thickness becomes comparable to the critical radius.

 Elementary particles entering the wall will likely decay to other particles or black holes.
 If all decay paths lead to very massive particles, the energy barrier of such a decay may result in a stable bubble of false vacuum (also known as a Fermi ball) enclosing the false-vacuum particle instead of immediate decay.
 Multi-particle objects can be stabilized as Q-balls, although these objects will eventually collide and decay either into black holes or true-vacuum particles.

 False vacuum decay in fiction

-False vacuum decay event is occasionally used as a plot device in works picturing a doomsday event.
+The hypothesis of a false vacuum decay event is occasionally deployed as a plot device in works picturing a doomsday event.